vincentdhuynh/Data-Analysis-Projects-and-Vizualizations/README.md

 <br>&#x2022; Tableau

 # Projects

+<h2>Cyclistic BikeShare Analysis</h2>
+Microsoft Excel, MySQL and Tableau project for analyzing bikeshare data to determine the difference between casual riders and members.

+<br>&#x2022; How do annual members and casual riders use Cyclistic bikes differently?

 <h2>Company Employees - SQL & Tableau Visualization Project</h2>
 MySQL & Tableau integration project for analyzing employee data and visualizing the findings across the departments for management including